indyjo/bitwrk/QUICKSTART.md

 In order to use BitWrk to accelerate Blender's "Cycles" rendering engine, perform the following steps:
 - Setup the BitWrk client as described in the previous section.
+- Start Blender (if in doubt, use the version supported by the latest BitWrk release).
-- Start Blender (at least version 2.69).
-Select a scene you like.
+- Select a scene you like.
 Verify that it looks good when rendered with the "Cycles" rendering engine.
 - Go to **User Preferences -> Addons -> Install From File**
 - Select **render_bitwrk.py**.
 You find it in BitWrk's **bitwrk-blender** folder.